geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik-forward-auth.md

 ## Chef's Notes 📓

 1. Traefik forward auth replaces the use of [oauth_proxy containers](/reference/oauth_proxy/) found in some of the existing recipes
-2. [@thomaseddon's original version](https://github.com/thomseddon/traefik-forward-auth) of traefik-forward-auth only works with Google currently, but I've created a [fork](https://www.github.com/funkypenguin/traefik-forward-auth) of a [fork](https://github.com/noelcatt/traefik-forward-auth), which implements generic OIDC providers.
-3. I reviewed several implementations of forward authenticators for Traefik, but found most to be rather heavy-handed, or specific to a single auth provider. @thomaseddon's go-based docker image is 7MB in size, and with the generic OIDC patch (above), it can be extended to work with any OIDC provider.
+2. I reviewed several implementations of forward authenticators for Traefik, but found most to be rather heavy-handed, or specific to a single auth provider. @thomaseddon's go-based docker image is 7MB in size, and can be extended to work with any OIDC provider.
-4. No, not github natively, but you can ferderate GitHub into KeyCloak, and then use KeyCloak as the OIDC provider.